Regional Instructor Training

 About Our Instructors

-All UNY Node regional instructors, new and experienced, complete our instructor training program.
+All IN I-Corps regional instructors – both new and experienced – complete our Regional Instructor Training program.
 This practice has enabled us to develop a strong pool of instructors, from academic partner institutions across our geographic region, who can deliver regional courses with excellence and consistency.